mizuno-group/2022/README.md

 This repository contains works by Mizuno group in 2022.

 # Content
+- EDmodel
-- EDmodel: *Investigation of chemical structure recognition by encoder-decoder models in learning progress*
+    - *Investigation of chemical structure recognition by encoder-decoder models in learning progress*

 # Member
 - [Katsuhisa Morita](https://github.com/KatsuhisaMorita)